-When turned on, expressions of the form expr = NULL (or NULL = expr) are treated as expr IS NULL, that is, they return true if expr evaluates to the NULL value, and false otherwise.
-The correct behavior of expr = NULL is to always return NULL (unknown).
+When turned on, expressions of the form expr = NULL (or NULL = expr) are treated as expr IS NULL, that is, they return true if expr evaluates to the null value, and false otherwise.
+The correct behavior of expr = NULL is to always return null (unknown).
 Therefore this option defaults to off.

-However, filtered forms in Microsoft Access generate queries that appear to use expr = NULL to test for NULLs, so if you use that interface to access the database you might want to turn this option on.
-Since expressions of the form expr = NULL always return NULL (using the correct interpretation) they are not very useful and do not appear often in normal applications, so this option does little harm in practice.
-But new users are frequently confused about the semantics of expressions involving NULL, so we do not turn this option on by default.
+However, filtered forms in Microsoft Access generate queries that appear to use expr = NULL to test for null values, so if you use that interface to access the database you might want to turn this option on.
+Since expressions of the form expr = NULL always return the null value (using the correct interpretation) they are not very useful and do not appear often in normal applications, so this option does little harm in practice.
+But new users are frequently confused about the semantics of expressions involving null values, so this option is not on by default.